 You may also like the messy bun beanie, which uses a hair tie as a base for the pattern.
 Find the design here.

-I am so excited for you to try this straightforward and super fast crochet hair scrunchie pattern!
+I’m excited for you to try this superfast crochet hair scrunchie pattern!

 Uses a Beginner-Friendly stitch!

 After you attach the yarn with a DC, you will DC around the hair tie for the remainder of the pattern to create your new scrunchie!
-You can be creative with this design by adding more or less DC that it calls for depending on your preference.
+You can be creative with this design by adding more or less DC than it calls for, depending on your preference.

 Have fun with it!